openfabr/fabr-cloud-bind/fabr-bind-cli/README.md

 `fabr-bind <command> <args> <options>`

-- command: `client-gen <name>` generates a client library with a class that binds to the param values (both secret and none-secrets).
+- command: `client-gen` generates a client library with a class that binds to the param values (both secret and none-secrets).
 Secrets are not embeded.
 Includes a copy of the params file.
+  - `[name]` (optional) name used for the class generated.
+Defaults to 'MySecrets'
   - `--language typescript` in the future golang | python | csharp | java
   - `--params-file` path to FABR format params file that conforms to the IFabrParams interface
   - `--secret-service` (optional) name of one of the support secret services.
 If omitted no secret service adpators are included with the client.
 You have to provide your own.